truhlikfredy/raytracer/README.md

   *  Checkerboard
   *  Random 3D noise bump mapping
   *  Results of lamba functions
-* Inverse square law to fade off the light with distance
+* Inverse square law to fade off the light with hitDistance
 * Film grain: smooth, animated, weighted (shadows are more grainy)

 # Dependancies